8go/matrix-eno-bot/README.md

 The invite callback function, `invite`, processes the invite event and attempts to join the room.
 This way, the bot will auto-join any room it is invited to.

+_The device callback function, `device`, handles all aspects of an emoji verification._

 ### `bot_commands.py`

 Where all the bot's commands are defined.
 New commands should be defined in